Donders-Institute/bidscoin/docs/troubleshooting.rst

 More help
 ---------
 If this guide does not help to solve your problem, then you can `search on github <https://github.com/Donders-Institute/bidscoin/issues?q=>`__ for open and/or closed issues to see if anyone else has encountered similar problems before.
-If not, feel free to help yourself and others by opening a new github issue.
+If not, feel free to help yourself and others by opening a new github issue or post your question on `NeuroStars <https://neurostars.org/tag/bidscoin>`__ (tag: #bidscoin)